syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Report-Filter.md

 6. In Expression, type or select the expression for the field to filter.

-7. To edit the expression, click the expression (fx) button.
+7. To edit the expression, click the expression button.

 8. From the drop-down box, select the data type that matches the type of data in the expression.